designedmind/2017/multiple-drafts-overview.md

 one could equally well exhibit the aforementioned behaviour without the inner presentation.

-Dennett devotes much of _Consciousness
-Explained_ to purging the vestiges of the Cartesian Theatre from our fledgling scientific picture of the mind.
+Dennett's project now becomes negative, rather than positive.
+Much of _Consciousness Explained_ is devoted to purging the vestiges of the Cartesian Theatre from our fledgling scientific picture of the mind.
 He enlists a number of important empirical findings from consciousness research in support of this project.
 I consider three of these in detail in the next section:
 [spatio-temporal ambiguity](multiple-drafts-dennett-spatio-temporal.html);
 the
 [susceptibility to future revision](multiple-drafts-dennett-non-monotonic.html)